Donna Mitchell's avatarPerson

 Company bio

-Mitchell Universal Network LLC is an executive education firm specializing in technology adoption and change management.
-70% of technology transformations fail not because of the technology, but because of adoption.
-We teach leadership teams how to close that gap.
-CEO Donna P. Mitchell, The Transformation Authority™, brings 48 years of Fortune 500 experience, including a $7.2B portfolio at US Airways and 16 years at Johnson & Johnson.
-She has trained 30,000+ employees through major technology transformations using Disney Institute methodologies.
-We serve three sectors: Corporate (Fortune 500 operations), Healthcare (hospital systems, physician networks), and Mission-Driven organizations (faith-based institutions, nonprofits).
-Services include executive briefings, keynotes, workshops, and transformation strategy sessions.
+Mitchell Universal Network, LLC is a media company, PR distribution firm, executive advisory practice, and keynote speaker operation specializing in technology adoption and change management.
+70% of technology transformations fail — not because of the technology, but because of adoption.
+We educate leadership teams on how to close that gap.
+CEO Donna P. Mitchell, The Transformation Authority™, brings 48 years of Fortune 500 experience across five industries, including a $7.2B portfolio at US Airways and 16 years at Johnson & Johnson.
+She has enabled 150,000+ professionals through major technology transformations.
+We serve three pillars: Corporate (Fortune 500 operations), Healthcare (hospital systems, physician networks), and Mission-Driven organizations (faith-based institutions, nonprofits).
+Services include executive advisory, keynote speaking, podcast and media production (Pivoting to Technology Adoption, 112+ episodes), and press release distribution to 500+ media outlets, including Business Insider, Yahoo Finance, and Bloomberg Terminals, with AI chatbot indexing.
+Author: Pivoting to Technology Adoption: Mind the Gap (2026)